awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

    1. For **Protocol**, choose `Email` or `SMS`\.

-   1. For **Endpoint**, enter an email address that you can use to receive the notifications\.
-If you choose `SMS`, enter an area code and number\.
+   1. For **Endpoint**, depending on whether you chose `Email` or `SMS` in the previous step, enter an email address or an area code and number to receive notifications\.

    1. Choose **Create subscription**\.